Golfing Busan: A Guide to the Local Links

 Highest Country Club

-This nine hole, par 36 public course located in Gangseo-gu offers a scenic, yet difficult challenge.
+This nine-hole, par-36 public course, located in Gangseo-gu, is both scenic and challenging.
 Night lights are also installed, so you can enjoy golfing no matter what time of day you want to hit the greens.

 Facilities: Club house, sauna, meeting rooms, banquet hall, pro shop, restaurant